 of the TRACE ecosystem is as follows:

-Miners: 50% allocation.
+Contributors: 50% allocation.

-TRACE DAO - (20% allocation) Business management.
+TRACE Dynamics — (20% allocation) Business management.

 Represents primarily the interests of active

-miners and verified token holders.
+contributors and verified claim-token holders.

 CLEVER - (20%) Technological value add.
 Dedicated